Committed to Quality

 Water Flushing Program

-The District’s annual Water Main Flushing Program runs from February through June to remove sediment from water mains throughout the District.
+The District’s annual Water Main Flushing Program begins January 25 and will end May 31 to remove sediment from water mains throughout the District.
 The Program is part of the District’s on-going water quality and system maintenance work.

 Flushing removes most sediments and biofilm from water mains, and the work involves little or no interruption of service; although a slight discoloration of the water, and drop in water pressure, may occur in areas where flushing is underway.

-During the program, we will post maps of the areas we are currently flushing.
-Click here to view current maps.
+Click here to view current map(s) of the area we are flushing.
 We will update the maps as we move throughout the District.
 Crews will typically place flushing signs in the neighborhoods two to three days prior to flushing the area.
-District Crews performing water main flushing will work from 8 a.m. to 4 p.m.
+District Crews performing water main flushing will work from 7 a.m. to 4:30 p.m.
 Monday through Friday.

 Crews work at fire hydrants, in street intersections, and at the end of cul-de-sacs.
 Large volumes of water flow down the streets, while fire hydrants and the water pipes are scoured of built-up sediments and tested for faulty valves.